swcarpentry/DEPRECATED-site/blog/2014/10/lessons-repo-split-and-translations.md

 There are some examples of this implementation being successfully used, most notably the [ProGit book](https://progit.org/translations) (HT W. Trevor King).
 The forked repos are kept in sync with the upstream master book, and then translation commits are layered on top, for a sense of what that looks like, see [progit-fr](https://github.com/progit/progit2-fr).

+Forked repos could exist inside or outside the Software Carpentry organization, allowing for both officially endorsed and unofficial translations of lessons.
+If such translation efforts are wildly successful, this method would result in a massive proliferation of repositories, multiplying the increase due to the repo split.

 ## How official is a translation?